Menu

 • 4 March 2019 on Maha Shivratri.

-If you are planning to be a part of Kumbh Mela than you can traveled with the luxury trains.
+If you are planning to be a part of Kumbh Mela, then you can travel with the luxury trains.
 Famous trains are:

 Further Read: